facebookarchive/contest/README.md

             // on the actual plugin.
             "TargetManagerAcquireParameters": {
-                // the URI for the CSV file that contains a list of targets in the format "ip,hostname".
+                // the URI for the CSV file that contains a list of targets in the format "id,fqdn,ipv4,ipv6".
 This is intentionally very simple.
                 "FileURI": "hosts02.csv",
                 // The minimum number of targets needed for the test.
 If we
                 // don't get at least this number of devices, the job will fail.